davatorium/rofi/doc/rofi-manpage.markdown

 ## PATTERN

-To launch commands (e.g. when using the ssh launcher) the user can enter the used commandline, the following keys can be used that will be replaced at runtime:
+To launch commands (e.g. when using the ssh launcher) the user can enter the used command-line, the following keys can be used that will be replaced at runtime:

 * `{host}`: The host to connect to.